Esri/data-collection-android/README.md

 _Coming summer 2019_

-(In the meantime, have a look at our [iOS](https://github.com/Esri/data-collection-ios) and [.NET](https://github.com/Esri/data-collection-dotnet) applications which showcase similar patterns.)
+(In the meantime, have a look at the corresponding [iOS](https://github.com/Esri/data-collection-ios) and [.NET](https://github.com/Esri/data-collection-dotnet) applications which showcase similar patterns.)

 ## SDK Usage